Master of Social Work

 Social Workers often need skills in public speaking to effectively perform their roles.
 In case presentations, board meetings, legislative hearings, and team meetings, social workers must communicate their ideas in a clear and succinct manner.
 This course addresses the basics of public speaking, types of speeches, and helps prepare students for presentations that are either prepared or spontaneous.
 0 credits.
 If the needs of the Urban Leadership students are fulfilled, this class may be open to interested MSW students.

-This course is an intensive examination of the dynamics of various forms of oppression in American society.
+This course is an intensive examination of the dynamics of various forms of oppression in U.S. society.
 The selection of the oppression of racism is deliberate.
-This acknowledges a visible stigma in current society of color, and the ongoing, complex and confusing dialogue about race.
-The course is organized around critical race theory and theories of intersectionality.
-Levels of analyses include institutional, psychological and applied perspectives.
-The course explores the costs of white racism to all individuals and its differential impact on whites and people of color.
-It provides a framework for confronting racism/oppression more resourcefully on personal and professional levels.
+Through the analysis of critical race theory and intersectionality, students will come to understand the reasoning for this initial emphasis.
+The course begins with an analysis of racism from structural, (social) psychological and applied perspectives.
+This approach frames the analysis of other forms of oppression.
+Types of oppression (sexism, classism, homophobia, etc.) are examined in relationship to sociopolitical and economic factors, and historical themes that continue into the present day are identified.
+The course will explore the costs of oppression to all individuals and its differential impact on individuals in dominant and subordinate positions.
 The importance of power and the dynamics of domination and subordination in all forms of oppression will be explored.
-Practice issues will be examined in relation to multi-level interventions (i.e. individual, group, organizational and institutional).
+Practice issues will be examined in relation to multi-level interventions (i.e., individual, group, organizational and institutional).

 SW411A: Human Behavior in the Social Environment (required)